Visiting the prison

 We are unable to receive any property delivered in person to the prison.
 All items must be sent in via the post, then the prisoner can obtain them from reception.

 We accept books for prisoners sent directly from friends or family, or via our approved retailers.
 These are Waterstones, WH Smith and prisons.org.uk - we do not accept books purchased via Amazon.
 All books are subject to security protocols and must be sent separately, they cannot be accepted as part of a property parcel.
+Books must be marked clearly with the name of the prisoner and their prisoner number.

 We can only accept flowers via our approved supplier - Fleur by Lizz.
 You can contact them to place an order by calling 01733 311159 or on their website at http://www.fleurbylizz.co.uk.
 We cannot accept deliveries from any other provider.